kuriringohankamehameha/manga-dl/README.md

 By default, this converts the chapters into PDF unless you explicitly specify the save format as a flag.

+## Update
+The server seems to have changed, with a modified setup now in place.
+Please ensure that you don't indiscriminately request the overloaded servers.
+There could also be some issues when pinging from Linux machines, so you may get some handshake errors.
+Unfortunately, this is a server error, so you must find alternatives until that time, if you're using Linux.
+This still works with Windows, as of now.

 ### \*NIX Users (Linux / Mac)
 \*NIX users can make the the files `manga_dl.py` and `merge_manga.py` executable via :